der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroup.md

 String|Type of this entity.

 ## <a name="getid"></a>getId
-Returns the ID of the ad group.
+Returns the ID of this ad group.

 ### Returns:
 |Type|Description|